Top 10 Things Your Bedroom Needs

 - Something Natural

-Whichever flooring you choose, you can hardly imagine a cozy bedroom without a nice rug.
-This little (or probably not that little, depending on your choice) thing can change the whole bedroom dramatically.
-Even the most up-to-date and trendy bedroom is likely to benefit from a fluffy bedside rug on which you will step down every morning.
+Whatever flooring you have, you can hardly imagine a cozy room without a nice rug.
+This little (or not that little, depending on your choice) thing can change the whole bedroom dramatically in terms of both its look and feel.
+Even the most up-to-date and trendy bedroom will benefit from a fluffy bedside rug to step on every morning.

 While we are on the subject of bedside essentials, a bedside table is a must in any bedroom.
-In my humble opinion, there should be a place within arm’s reach where you can put your smartphone, glasses, coffee mug, wet wipes, and dozens of other things that you may need to be handy.
-I have to admit that I judge by my own standard, and I am definitely not the laziest person in the world!
-So, think of a stylish nightstand for your most precious possessions.
+There should always be a place within arm’s reach where you can put your smartphone, glasses, glass of water, or dozens of other things that you may need on hand.
+So, think of a stylish nightstand for your most-needed possessions.
+The video below offers guidance in terms of style, size, and height.

 4. Convenient Sockets